Toronto, Canada

 • All necessary art materials and tools for creating your kinetic art pieces

-• Snacks and treats to keep your creativity flowing
+• Water, tea, coffee and snacks to keep your creativity flowing

 Not Included in Your Tuition: